lukestrickland/ExpressingTheories_Tutorial/README.md

 To use this rather than globally install packages, see the script setup_renv.R If you have issues with renv, we recommend trying installing packages globally instead.

+## Troubleshooting
+If you have any problems running the project, you can contact the first author at *luke.strickland@curtin.edu.au*.
+In case you wish to quickly view the code output from the lessons but encounter issues running the code, we have provided pre-knitted outputs in *Lesson1.html* and *Lesson2.html*.